-Meerkat Maantuig is an enchanting film about the stories we tell ourselves: The stories that define our lives and, more often than not, limit our lives.
+Meerkat Maantuig is an enchanting film about the stories we tell ourselves: Stories that define our lives and, more often than not, limit our lives.

 Her first short film Superhero debuted at the Durban International Film Festival and won two SAFTAs (South African Film and Television awards) for Best Short Film and Best Cinematography.
 The film was invited to screen at various international film festivals.
 In 2010, she was one of three South African filmmakers invited to the Berlin Film Festival’s Talent Campus in Germany where her short film screenplay City Swallows was a semi-finalist in the Berlin Today Short Film Competition.